How to Adjust Your Communication Style for Managing a Remote Team

 How are your employees going to know if they’re doing a good job?

 In an office environment, it’s easy to say “great job” to your colleague as you pass by them on the way to the break room.
-In the remote world, it’s common to forget all about giving your distance workers the same recognition and appreciation.
+In the remote world, it’s common to forget all about giving distance workers the same recognition and appreciation.

 Business leaders still need to provide plenty of feedback to their remote team members if they want them to keep moving in the right direction.
 If your employees are going above and beyond with their performance, reward them with the praise and bonuses they deserve.